OpenDataDSL/documentation/docs/product/User Guides/Web Portal/home-screen.md

 *An example of the summary information*

 ![](/img/portal/home_screen.png)

+Clicking on the menu button on the top right of the widget gives you additional options for the widget

 Clicking on the charts will take you to that specific section of the portal.